Estimating the number of superimposed sinusoids: Problem Formulation

-Firstly, let us discuss the case of the known noise level.
-Note that some terms in \eqref{LF} do not depend on the number of signals $\nu$ and the unknown parameters ${\bm{\Theta}}_\nu$.
-Thus we can exclude these terms from the \eqref{LF} and rewrite \eqref{LF} without loss the generality as
+Firstly, discuss the case of the known noise level.
+Some terms in \eqref{LF} do not affect the algorithms considered in this paper, thus we can omit these terms and rewrite \eqref{LF} without losing the generality as